pluswerk/php-dev/README.md

 ## Profiling

+``Profiling only works in php >= 7.0``

 Enable profiling can be achieved through the following:
 - Setting `PROFILING_ENABLED` in your .env enables it for *every* request
-- Should you only want to debug a single website, you can set a cookie with the xdebug extension by enabling XDEBUG_PROFILE.
+- Should you only want to debug a single website, you can set a cookie with the [Xdebug helper](https://chrome.google.com/webstore/detail/xdebug-helper/eadndfjplgieldjbigjakmdgkmoaaaoc.) by enabling XDEBUG_PROFILE.

 That should flood your xhgui with requests.